 Traveling to Universal Orlando during peak periods

-Did you schedule your visit to Universal Orlando Resort during the last week in December, during spring break, or in July?
+Did you schedule your visit to Universal Orlando Resort during the last week of December, during spring break, or in July?
 Well, the parks are definitely going to be busy (see our crowd calendar).
-During these dates, depending on your budget, you will want to consider purchasing Express Passes (see our Universal Express Pass access page for complete information) or, even better, staying at one of the premier hotels, which offer free unlimited Express (see all the benefits of staying on-site).
+During these dates, depending on your budget, you will want to consider purchasing Express Passes (see our Universal Express Pass access page for complete information) or, even better, staying at one of the hotels that offer free unlimited Express (see all the benefits of staying on-site).

 Whether or not you have Express access, the most important thing you can do when traveling during a peak period is to take full advantage of the theme parks’ extended operating hours – typically, during these times, the parks will open at 8:00 am and close at 10:00 pm or later.
 Since the parks are busiest between 10:00 am and 3:00 pm, schedule “split” days: head to the park first thing in the morning and stay for a few hours.
-Then, depart during the middle of the day, when the crowds are overflowing; during your break, you can head back to your hotel for some rest, enjoy some shopping and dining at CityWalk, or, even, explore Universal’s various hotels via the Garden Walkway or complimentary water taxis.
+Then, depart during the middle of the day, when the crowds are overflowing; during your break, you can head back to your hotel for some rest, enjoy some shopping and dining at CityWalk, or even explore Universal’s various hotels via the Garden Walkway, complimentary water taxis, or shuttles.
 No matter what you choose to do, getting out of the theme parks will let you relax a bit and “reset” yourself for more fun later.

 Then, around 4:00 pm or so, head back into the action!
 By that time, many families who perhaps have not planned as well as you will be leaving with their tired kids.